axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/token-withdraw.md

    ![token-withdrawal-5](../assets/token-withdrawal-5.png)

-3. Sign the transaction in your Ronin Wallet.
+3. When prompted, sign the transaction in your Ronin Wallet.

 ## Step 3.
 Confirm the withdrawal